jonbro/tdm-manual/README.md

 while write is not lit, and the pattern is not playing, hold write, then press play.
 Once in live mode, notes played using the buttons 1-16 will be stored in the current pattern.

+### Parameter Lock

+While in step mode, hold down a lit step and move a knob to store a parameter lock for that step.
+There are 128*16 parameter locks available.

 ## Editing Sounds

 ![param](https://user-images.githubusercontent.com/1597/169668189-a29952e5-dec4-4509-9335-b1395ced9cce.png)